What is a Responsible Employee?

 Title IX Information for Faculty and Staff

-Under Title IX, all employees who know or reasonably should know information related to harassment or other sexual misconduct (except if the person received that information through a privileged relationship such as a licensed therapist working with their client or an attorney giving legal advice to their client) must inform the University’s Title IX Coordinator.
+Under Title IX, all employees who know or reasonably should know information related to harassment or other sexual misconduct (except if the person received that information through a privileged relationship such as a licensed therapist working with their client or an attorney giving legal advice to their client) must inform a Title IX Coordinator.

 We understand that these situations can lead to difficult discussions, so we’ve added tips to help you navigate the conversation.